 Try this with several phrases to make sure that you are OK.
 One key tip – avoid picking phrases that include punctuation, such as commas, hyphens, and quote characters.
 These seem to work less well for these types of searches.
 Once your testing is done, if you show up first for everything you need to consider whether you are suffering any damages.

 As a techie-type I tend to approach things this way, but you can also use 3rd party tools, such as CopyScape, which also do an excellent job of detecting if your content has been copied.

 Another component to consider is whether or not the stolen article contains links back to your site.
 If it does, the search engines are pretty good at unravelling this type of theft, and knowing that you are the original author.
 Chances are that you passed the quoted strings test above if this is the case.

 Making Content Harder to Steal

-There are some things that you can do to make your content harder to effectively steal, or to lower the consequences of the damage if it is stolen.
-The two major ways to do that are:
+There are some things that you can do to make your content harder to steal effectively, or to lower the consequences of the damage if it is stolen.

 - Use relative links for images.
 I.e. something that looks like “/images/yourimage.gif”, instead of “http://www.yourdomain.com/images/yourimage.gif”.
-The reason for doing this is that it will force the thief to copy all of the images in your content over to their web servers, or to modify the links to absolute links.
+This will force the thief to copy all of the images in your content over to their web servers, or to modify the links to absolute links.

 - Use absolute links when linking to other pages on your site.
 I.e., “http://www.yourdomain.com/page1.html” instead of “/page1.html”.
 The reason for doing this is that it ensures that you get links back to your site, unless the thief goes through all the content and modifies those links to make them relative links.